Astron/Astron/doc/style_guide.md

 # OpenOTP C++ Style Guide
+Failing to adhere to this guide will result in a paddling and your pull-request being instantlyrejected.
+Feel free to fix the issues and re-submit the pull request though.
 - - -
 ## Whitespace
 Tabs shall be used to indent, spaces shall be used to align.